10:30 am Sunday Worship

 So, you might jot this down as a pro tip for living the Christian life: Whenever obedience to God’s word seems hard, when obeying Christ seems to be impossible, we’re putting way too much focus on our own limitations.
 Aren’t we?
 Way too much focus.
 Does our weakness, or our immaturity, or even our sins, does any of that hinder God?

 Does our lack of skill ultimately really matter?
 Does the complexity of any given problem stymie God?
 Baffle him?
 Cause him to ring his hands with anxiety and worry?
 When we obey God, when we follow his word, when we obey Christ, when we do what our Lord says here, we have enlisted the almighty power of God.
 Nothing stops him.
-Which is what the lord alludes to there in verse 6.
-Notice that there, the apostle said, “Increase our faith.”
+Which is what the Lord alludes to there in verse 6.
+Notice that there, the Apostle said, “Increase our faith.”
 And the Lord answered and said, “if you had faith like a grain of mustard seed, you could say to this mulberry tree be uprooted and planted in the sea and it would obey you.”

 Well, this simple answer, this illustration, it’s packed with meaning.
-But it really does answer the questions about obedience, that these apostles have not yet asked.
+But it really does answer the questions about obedience, that these Apostles have not yet asked.
 This is instruction about faith, and an instruction, that really fills in the gaps of what they don’t fully understand.
-But their question is what opened the opportunity for us to hear this from our lord.
+But their question is what opened the opportunity for us to hear this from our Lord.
 So, I praise God for it.

 Two key ideas here, in the Lord’s answer to them, in verse 6.
 First, we can see very clearly.
 We can all see this doesn’t take a degree.
 Faith is not a matter of size.
 It’s not a matter of size.
 If the faith is there, it’s not our matter of size.
 It’s a matter of, what?
 Exercising it, putting it into practice.
 Faith isn’t a matter of size.
 You either have it or you don’t.

 So, if it’s there, it’s a matter of putting it into practice.
 It’s a matter of exercising faith.
 It’s about using the faith that you have.
 Jesus makes this inescapably plain by just using a common mustard seed, as an illustration, which was proverbial in their day.
 It’s kind of idiomatic, a saying among them, a mustard seed is proverbial, for its tiny size.
+The mustard seed itself looks like a kind of a grain of sand or a speck of dust in the palm of your hand.
+Hardly visible, easily missed, but when that seed is planted, in soil and it’s watered, nurtured, the life that’s inherent in the seed grows into a plant, that is disproportionately larger than the seed it came from.

 Can say that with any seed, right?
 It’s not the size of a seed that matters.
 It’s the presence or absence of the seed, because there is life in the seed.
 In the right conditions and in the right soil, that seed will do its job.
-But a mustard seed, among the disciples, among the apostles, and the people of that land, made the point emphatic.
+But a mustard seed, among the disciples, among the Apostles, and the people of that land, made the point emphatic.
+It’s among the smallest of seeds, and the tree that grows from it is quite large.
+You can look it up on the internet and see this large bushy tree that grows out, but the point’s clear.
+It’s not about the size of faith.
+Growth, strength, fruitfulness, these will come, if faith is there, because God’s power comes through faith.

+Faith is the most primary, the most fundamental of all the graces that God gives us.
+It’s the initial grace that we receive which directs us away from the world, away from our sin, and toward God, toward Christ, toward his righteousness.
+We return from our sin, repentance.
+We turn toward God in faith.
 It’s the very first, very first, most primary, fundamental of all the graces.
 Some call it a self-emptying grace.
 Self-emptying grace.
 Why is that?
 Because faith is, truly, faith is like an empty pipe.
 It’s like a, like a water main.
 The pipe is only effective when it’s connected to the right source and when it’s cleared out of all obstruction.

 So, the water main does its job when it’s empty of all, but the life-giving water, that it’s connected to.
 That’s faith.
 In the same way, when our faith is in God, when it’s connected to the right person, an eternal person with eternal resource.
-When our faith is in God and when it’s free of all obstruction.
-Get all the stuff out of the pipes, all distraction, all sin.
+When our faith is in God and when it’s free of all obstruction, get all the stuff out of the pipes, all distraction, all sin.
 The life-giving power of God is at work in our lives to make us strong, and mature, and fruitful.
 So that’s the first point.
 It’s not about size, it’s about if you have it or not, and then if you have it, exercise it.

 The second observation, here, about what Jesus says is that faith is not about doing miracles.
 Faith is not about doing miracles.
 It’s about knowing and doing God’s will, which unleashes divine power.
 Faith is not about doing miracles, but knowing and doing God’s will to unleash God’s power.

 Look again in verse 6.
 “If you had faith like a grain of mustard seed, you could say to this mulberry tree be uprooted and planted in the sea and it would obey you.”
-And you say, “Sure sounds like he’s promising them miracles.
+And you say, Sure sounds like he’s promising them miracles.
 I don’t know what that is, but it looks miraculous to me.
-I don’t know what that is, but that looks super natural.
-Nothing natural about that.”
+I don’t know what that is, but that looks supernatural.
+Nothing natural about that.
 I know, I know.
-And I thought about that before writing down, ‘faith is not about doing miracles,’ so trust me; in just a minute here, you’ll see it.
+And I thought about that before writing down, faith is not about doing miracles, so trust me; in just a minute here, you’ll see it.

 There are on two separate occasions earlier in Jesus’ ministry, where he used similar language as this about faith.
-You see, in Matthew 17:20, the, the, apostles failed to exercise or cast out a demon and Jesus explained the problem.
+You see, in Matthew 17:20, the, the, Apostles failed to exercise or cast out a demon and Jesus explained the problem.
 He said, “If you have faith like a grain of mustard seed, you’ll say to this mountain.”
 And what’s the mountain a picture of?
 An entrenched demon that won’t get out.
 It’s not going to move.
 “You’ll say to this mountain, move from here to there.
 It’ll move and nothing will be impossible for you.”
 So, with faith, cast out demons.

-Later in the ministry in Matthew 21:20, the apostles marveled when Jesus cursed a fig tree on one day they came back and the thing was completely shriveled up.
+Later in the ministry in Matthew 21:20, the Apostles marveled when Jesus cursed a fig tree on one day they came back and the thing was completely shriveled up.
 They marveled and he said, “Truly I say to you, if you have faith and don’t doubt, you’ll not only do what’s been done to the fig tree, but even if you say to this mountain be taken up and thrown into the sea, it’ll happen.”
 Very similar language, isn’t it?

 But in this case, on this occasion, Jesus replaces the mountain with this Mulberry tree.
 He replaces the imagery, this immovable nature of the mountain, he gives it the nature, wants to talk about the nature of a Mulberry tree.
 Why is that?
 Because here Jesus is using this tree, the Mulberry tree, as an illustration.

 The word translated, Mulberry tree, it’s the word sykaminos.
 Sykaminos, the New English Translation identifies this more specifically, as the Black Mulberry tree.
 It’s the, Morus Nigra, native to Palestine.
 The King James version translates the word just, just, transliterates it, calling it the Sycamine tree, Sycamine.
 It’s distinguished from the tree that comes later, in Luke 19:4, that Zacchaeus climbed to see Jesus, which is called a Sycamore tree.
-It’s a different tree, that is Syke Mora.
+It’s a different tree, that is sykomorea.
 This is sykaminos, two different trees.

 So, the Sycamore Fig, the Ficus Sycomorus, often called the Fig Mulberry, that’s the one that Zacchaeus climbed.
 And it produces a sweet fig like fruit.
 It provides great shade.
 It’s got low hanging, you know, low developed branches that they could, you know, Zacchaeus climbed up on, scurried right up, very strong, wide, spreading lateral branches from which he could see a passing crowd of people.